trrei/radix-example-workshop-2/www/README.md

 A small web front-end built using ReactJS.
 It should query the Echo module for a passwords and Radix runtime information.

-Request from the browser client will go through the www web server (nginx), where requests will be forward to Echo api.
-This is done since the Echo api should not be exposed to internet (and we dont have to setup CORS rules).

 ## Mock data

+The variable `useMockData` in [App.js](./src/App.js) decide if WWW should mock data itself or pull data from Echo API.
+If this is set to false, you need to run Echo API on localhost:3001 (default).

 TODO!!
 USE_MOCK_DATA and ECHO_API_URL should be environment variables

-The variable `useMockData` in [App.js](./src/App.js) decide if WWW should mock data itself or pull data from Echo API.
-If this is set to false, using Echo API, you need to run Echo API on localhost:3001 (default).

 ## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Locally the app runs on the web server provided through create-react-app, while in production we'll use a nginx web server.

 In the project directory, you can run: